Marist University: Club and intramural sports

 In addition to Division I programs, the Department of Athletics also offers many other sports on the club and intramural levels.
 Club sports are very popular and give Marist students the opportunity to compete against other colleges and universities without the strict requirements of the NCAA.
 Club sports offered at Marist include men's ice hockey, which competes in the American Collegiate Hockey Association, men's and women's rugby, cheerleading, men's volleyball, equestrian, fencing, bowling, skiing, dance and ultimate, among others.

 Notable alumni

-Marist College has approximately 30,000 living alumni worldwide.
-Notable Marist graduates include Eric Adams, the 110th Mayor of New York City; Jon Gabrus, a notable member of UCB and host of the High and Mighty with Jon Gabrus podcast; Ian O'Connor '86, a New York Times best-selling author and national sports columnist; Bill O'Reilly '71, political commentator and former host of The O'Reilly Factor on the Fox News Channel; Vijay Gupta '05, violinist and social justice advocate; Rik Smits '88, NBA All-Star and second pick, overall, in the 1988 NBA Draft; Daniel Dromm, New York City Councilor; Terrence Fede, former NFL Defensive End; Jared Jordan, professional basketball player; Jason Myers, professional football player; Kevin McCarthy, professional baseball player; Captain Paul X. Rinn, USN (Ret.); and Brandon Tierney '96, host of Tiki and Tierney on WFAN.
+Marist University has approximately 30,000 living alumni worldwide.